Hello

 The Gusii Mwalimu Sacco bought 400,000 shares at Sh20 each enabling the loan to be dispensed with.

 Gusii Mwalimu Sacco is alleged to have engaged a liquidator in 1999.
-It is disputed whether or not the Gumico sacco leadership gave approval for this.
+It is disputed whether or not Gumico leadership gave approval for this.

-The team also wants a declaration that the Sacco be restored to the register.
+The team also wants a declaration that the company (Gumico) be restored to the register.

-However, the now-deceased judge established that the Gumico sacco was time-barred since they ought to have sought redress within two years from the date of dissolution as per section 338(1) of the Repealed Act.
+However, the now-deceased judge established that Gumico was time-barred since they ought to have sought redress within two years from the date of dissolution as per section 338(1) of the Repealed Act.

 Justice Majanja had also found out that actions wanting to restore the company to the registrar would have been initiated within 10 years from the time of the publication of the Gazette Notice, which was published on June 26, 1998.